Are You A Productive Small-Business Owner—Or Just a Busy One?

-Furthermore, he or she can do so far a very affordable price, adding great value by freeing your time to focus on activities which are more production—and profitable—for your business.
+Furthermore, he or she can do so for a very affordable price, adding great value by freeing your time to focus on activities which are more productive-and profitable-for your small business.

 So now you have some remedies for unproductive busyness and you know how to diagnose the issue, take a few steps back from the day-to-day frenzy, just for a while, and check if your workload is as productive as it could be.

 Editor’s Note: This post was originally published in June 2015.
 It has now been revamped and expanded to make the content more comprehensive and informative.